Career Stories: Irene, IT Administrator

-It’s motivating to work in Hoxhunt as a Threat Analyst because every day I feel like I can teach someone something about cyber security.
-Phishing is, and has already been a while, very current phenomenon but it’s also evolving over time.
-So Hoxhunt must keep developing itself continuously and it’s one of the reasons why I feel that there’s multiple possibilities at Hoxhunt.
+It’s motivating to work in Hoxhunt as a Threat Analyst because every day I feel like I can teach someone something about cybersecurity.
+Phishing is and has already been a while, a very current phenomenon but it’s also evolving over time.
+So Hoxhunt must keep developing itself continuously and it’s one of the reasons why I feel that there are multiple possibilities at Hoxhunt.
 This is a place where you can increase your expertise while developing new knowledge together with enthusiastic people.

 How is it like to work here?
 How can you develop as a professional here at Hoxhunt?

 I have been here only 10 months and during this time a lot of totally new positions have been filled with talented people.
 Also, people already working at Hoxhunt has been given opportunities to reform their positions.
 This kind of environment keeps me motivated to give my best at work.
 I would definitely say that your own professional development at Hoxhunt is guaranteed if you are a motivated person willing to work for challenges.
 While working at Hoxhunt I have been able to schedule my time between school and work in the way to complete my studies on a tighter schedule.
 Combining work and studies is not always easy but I’m happy that my work supports me in my studies and vice versa.